evryn/vue-registrar/README.md

 ### Using Vuex Module Assembler
 ![vuex-dynamic-nested-module-assembler](./docs/assets/vuex-module-assembler-usage.png)

-If you're using Vuex modules (especially in a nested or namespaced manner) like this, you'll need it:
+If you're using Vuex modules (especially in a nested or namespaced manner) like this:
 ```javascript
 // store.js
 import moduleAlphaState from './path/to/moduleAlpha/state'